Aberdeen Western Peripheral Route / Balmedie to Tipperty

 The AWPR / B-T, is a priority for the Scottish Government and is being delivered by Transport Scotland - the national transport agency - in partnership with Aberdeen City and Aberdeenshire Councils.

-Aberdeen Roads Limited*, a consortium with a construction joint venture of Balfour Beatty Investments Ltd, Carillion Private Finance (Transport) Ltd and Galliford Try Investments Ltd, is now constructing the new 58km road which is expected to be completed in Winter 2017.
+Aberdeen Roads Limited*, a consortium of Balfour Beatty Investments Ltd, Carillion Private Finance (Transport) Ltd and Galliford Try Investments Ltd, is now constructing the new 58km road which is expected to be completed in Winter 2017.

 The road consists of four sections:

 - Northern Leg

 16.1km from North Kingswells to Blackdog